testground/testground/infra/k8s/README-aws.md

 terraform apply
 ```

-7. Update your local .kube config and context
+8. Update your local .kube config and context

 ```
 aws eks update-kubeconfig --name $CLUSTER_NAME
 ```

-8. Edit outputs.tf, add admin users to the config (whoever is going to operate the AWS EKS cluster), and export Terraform outputs
+NOTE: Make sure your default region is the same as the region you created the cluster in, otherwise specify a `--region` in the `aws eks...` command.

+9. Export Terraform outputs

 ```
-vim config-map-aws-auth
 terraform output config-map-aws-auth > outputs/config-map-aws-auth.yaml
 ```

-9. Apply config to Kubernetes cluster
+10. Apply config to Kubernetes cluster

 ```
 kubectl apply -f ./outputs/config-map-aws-auth.yaml